ctrliq/fuzzball-workflow-examples/openfoam/README.md

 The following section will walk through how to run the parallel steps of the OpenFOAM motorbike tutorial workflow on more cores by modifying `openfoam-motorbike-mpi.yaml`.
-In this example, we will run the parallel steps using 8 cores and node 2 for a total of 16 cores.
+In this example, we will run the parallel steps using 8 cores and 2 nodes for a total of 16 cores.

-First, in job `prepare-motorbike-case`, you will need to update input file `motorBike/system/decomposeParDict` to decompose the model into 16 subdomains and update the coefficients in the file to 3 integers which are factors of 16 (ex.
+First, in the job called `prepare-motorbike-case`, you will need to update the input file `motorBike/system/decomposeParDict` to decompose the model into 16 subdomains and update the coefficients in the file to 3 integers which are factors of 16 (ex.
 2, 2, and 4).
 You can update the contents of this file using the `sed`